For safe, non-toxic carpet, both natural and synthetic fiber options can be a healthy choice.

 4. Mohawk SmartStrand

-Another polyester carpet, this one is PTT instead of PET.
+Another type of polyester carpet, SmartStrand is PTT (Triexta) instead of PET.
 Polyester carpets are consistently lower in offgassing since they are treated with fewer chemicals.
+I would say this one is extremely low VOC.

 Assuming the samples were fairly new (which was not as clear in this case as it was with the other brands above), this is lower in offgassing than FLOR.